Tyreek Hill Player Prop Bets for NFL Week 18 - Kansas City vs. Denver - NewsBreak

 Matchup vs. Denver

-- Hill is averaging 44.5 receiving yards per game in 11 career matchups against the Broncos, 34.0 fewer than his receiving yards prop bet over/under for Saturday's game (78.5).
+- Hill has averaged 44.5 receiving yards per game in his 11 career matchups against the Broncos, 35.0 fewer than his over/under for Saturday's game.

 - Hill has caught a touchdown pass against the Broncos four times, and had multiple TDs in one of those games.

-- The Broncos have the NFL's seventh-ranked pass defense this season, yielding 226.9 yards per game through the air.
+- This week Hill will face the NFL's seventh-ranked pass defense (226.9 yards allowed per game).

-- The Broncos' defense is fourth in the league, allowing 1.3 passing touchdowns per game.
+- With 20 passing TDs allowed this year, the Broncos defense is ranked fourth in the league.

 Recent Performances